GDPR Privacy Notice for Students

 Retention of Your Personal Data

-Your Personal Data will be stored in accordance with our records retention policy, which is governed in part by New York law, and available at [HYPERLINK].
+Your Personal Data will be stored in accordance with our records retention policy, which is governed in part by New York law.

 Your Rights with Respect to Your Personal Data